THE KILLER

 Turns out the fat doctor was Procter – well disguised to the author’s credit.
 He walks outside to someone named Mr. Clarke? and feigns a conversation that he just had with Victor to put this Clarke clown at ease about the missiles.
 Victor’s first assignment for his new boss is Ferguson.

 Despite the burgeoning cynicism throughout this review, this was overall a pretty good book.
 It was probably a favorite stock spy novel that was read this year, though that’s just as much an indictment of the 2024 list as it is an endorsement of this story.
 This detective is not the slightest bit interested in a sequel and will not be purchasing or reading it.
-The author did a great job of distilling the plot.
+The author did a great job of distilling the plot as well as lightly highlighting multiple themes throughout the book, one being the nurture vs nature of violence and which is more culpable, and another being the subtle but important distinction between justice and vengeance.
+Characters were a manageable enough roster; all seemed to have their own arcs.
 It was straight forward enough while still having plenty of twists and turns.
-Characters were a manageable enough roster all seemed to have their own arcs.
 But both plot and character tilted toward the melodramatic.
 And once the plot and the characters had to collide, the melodrama and the contrived circumstances to keep things feasibly moving became a bit much.
 This book follows the template of most mediocre 007 films; the first two acts are engaging as we see the table get set, meet our players, and observe the initial conflict and its ascension, but the third act becomes a convoluted mess where miracle after miracle must occur for the story to convince itself it has stuck the landing.